 Any year, both undergraduate and graduate students.

-Bowser is an autonomous ground vehicle that involves electrical, mechanical, and the majority of our computer science work.
-Citrobot is a 15lb combat robot that involves significant mechanical and electrical work.
+AGV is an autonomous ground vehicle that involves electrical, mechanical, and the majority of our computer science work.
 Demobot is a demonstrative robot that involves mechanical and electrical work, with some computer science work.
+We have a couple of projects oriented towards getting members up to speed and internal competitions.
 Feel free to join any team that interests you at all!

 That's fine!
-We record our meetings and are happy to work keeping you up to date on them.
-Additionally, even if Citrobot has the main mechanical work, there is still some work to do on Demobot and Bowser.
+Members can work on off days so long as the lab is open.
+Additionally, even if one project has the main mechanical work, there is still some work to do on the other projects.

 Projects are not major specific, and you can join any project and any part.